Optimizing the Price of Your App

 Finding that peak is the tricky bit, of course.
 Most developers aren’t trained in economics, and there’s not a lot of App Store-specific information available on the internet to guide us.
 One notable exception is a series of articles written by Michael Jurewitz, who is trained in economics.
 Jurewitz’s series on app pricing and the economics of the App Store (parts 1 2 3 4 5) has a lot of great information, and should be considered required reading for anyone who hopes to make a living in the App Store.
 My goal today, is to add to this existing work and describe a way that developers can calculate the price that optimizes revenue, rather than relying on experimentation.
 The calculation won’t be exact, but it should allow developers and business owners to find a price that’s close to optimum relatively quickly, and without having to rely on guesses.

 Above, I wrote that a product’s revenue increases as its price increases up to a point, then revenue begins to decrease.
-Economists tell us that when you plot all of these price vs. revenue points, the resulting shape is a parabola.1 This is a key insight, because we know a lot about parabolas.
+Economists tell us that when you plot all of these price vs. revenue points, the resulting shape is a parabola. ((This assumes a linear demand curve, but more on that later.))
+This is a key insight, because we know a lot about parabolas.
 For instance, every parabola has a quadratic function that describes it, of the form:

 y = ax2 + bx + c